Freelancer insurance

 Specialist cover for freelancers from £5 a month*

-Fast, easy online quote in 90 seconds
+• Fast, easy online quote in 90 seconds

-Interest free direct debit
+• Interest free direct debit

-No hidden fees or cancellation charges
+• No hidden fees or cancellation charges

-Our specialist freelancer insurance offers expert cover for freelancers, including consultants, designers and creatives.
+Our specialist freelancer insurance offers expert cover for freelancers, including consultants, designers, and creatives.

 What is freelancers insurance?

-There are many benefits to becoming a freelancer. you have the freedom to be your own boss, choosing which clients to work with and when.
+There are many benefits to becoming a freelancer.
+You have the freedom to be your own boss, choosing which clients to work with and when.
 But this doesn't come without risks.
 You are responsible for your professional reputation and will need protection should a claim be made against you.
-Some clients may not consider taking you on without proof that you have arranged business insurance.
-By ensuring you have freelancer insurance in place, you have peace of mind that you’recovered should things not go to plan.

 Contractors’ insurance

-Contractors’ insurance is slightly different.
+Contractor insurance is slightly different.
 As a contractor, if you organise your contract through an intermediary (such as a recruitment agent), this may not absolve you from a claim made by a client.
 It is important that you have contractors’ insurance in place to protect your business and reputation should a claim be made against you.

 Why choose Markel Direct for freelancer insurance?